ErosPercossi4798/fnf-Blippi-engine/README.md

-# TBar-Engine
+# Blippi-Engine
 ## When 3D and Psych Engine combine
-T-Bar Engine is a 0.6.3 Psych Engine fork that adds 3D model support + some Codename Engine quality-of-life features.
+Blippi Engine is a 0.6.3 Psych Engine fork that adds 3D model support + some Codename Engine quality-of-life features.
 Features from both 0.7.3 Psych Engine and Codename Engine, while still trying it's best to keep the 0.6.3 feel with

 # Features